-The good news: There’s a solution to this problem that doesn’t take a lot of time, energy or knowledge.
+There’s a solution to this problem that doesn’t take a lot of time, energy or expertise.
 It’s called split testing.

 Essentially, split testing takes your page traffic and automatically splits it evenly across multiple versions of one page to measure performance side-by-side.
 There are two primary ways to split test your landing pages: A/B testing and multivariate testing.
-They have different benefits and purposes, but they both give you valuable insight into the performance of your pages — all while allowing you to increase conversions in real-time by improving the quality of the final product.
+They have different benefits and purposes, but they both give you valuable insight into the performance of your pages, allowing you to increase conversions in real-time by improving the quality of the final product.